In March, 2026 I built a high-end PC, and went all-in on Fedora 43 as my only OS.

 Learn the nomodeset escape hatch.
 Knowing how to edit the GRUB entry and add nomodeset will save you whenever driver changes go wrong.

-Fedora 43 is a capable gaming OS.
-Steam, Proton, CS2 with VAC, Wayland, and a 5090 all work together.
-Not as turnkey as Bazzite or Nobara, but a solid general-purpose workstation that also games.
+Fedora 43 is a perfectly capable gaming OS.
+Steam, Proton, Wayland, and a 5090 all work together with a little bit of setup.

 Become a subscriber receive the latest updates in your inbox.